Tuesday, July 11, 2017

 The last time I witnessed Eliza Dushku in a horror film.
 It was the early naughties cannibal horror film set in West Virginia 'Wrong Turn'.
 It was extremely gory, it had some standout death scenes and a cast of characters that I actually cared for, which is pretty rare in this genre.
 So as I was going into Eloise, I was pretty bloody excited to see what her latest film would be like and I had my fingers crossed that I would come out of her latest effort gleefully smiling at the carnage I had just witnessed.

 Lastly, I think on a carnage level, Eloise is pretty light.
 There isn't much blood at all.
-I think this is a film that is going for more mood and suspense and even that wasn't really up to scratch.
+I think this is a movie that is going for more mood and suspense and even that wasn't really up to scratch.
 Minus the LSD, Blue Cross scene, I didn't find the movie all that scary.
 For a movie that feels quite similar in tone to House On Haunted Hill, it lacks both the creepiness and the excellent make-up and gore effects of that film.
 I think had this movie given us a few more creepy set pieces, the movie might have played a lot scarier.

 DEATH TOLL: 4